exercism/docs/community/good-member/README.md

 **Great!** 🎉
 Now, _make it count_.

-Remember, you're not disagreeing with a person, you're disagreeing with their **current** viewpoint on something.
+Remember, you're not disagreeing with a person — you're disagreeing with their **current** view on something.
-Ensure you give them room to change without them feeling like they lose face to do so.
+Ensure you give them room to change that viewpoint _without_ them feeling like they lose face to do so.
-Empower them to see the value of your arguments without making them feel stupid that their thoughts were wrong.
+Empower them to see the value of your viewpoint without making them feel stupid.
-Don't make it personal.
+**Don't make it personal.**

-A good red flag is if you start needing to quote what someone has said to point out where they were wrong or contradicted themselves.
+A clear red flag is needing to quote what someone has said to point out where they went wrong or contradicted themselves.
-People contradicting themselves is often a sign of them **evolving their thoughts.**
+People contradicting themselves is often a sign of **evolving thought.**
-It doesn't prove their wrong — it proves that their letting their mind be creative and exploring different avenues.
+It doesn't prove they're _wrong_ — it proves that they're allowing their mind to be creative.
+They're exploring different avenues, and putting things together in a different way.
 Encourage this!

 And remember to be your own person.
-You don't need to point out that you agree with X or that Y is clearly correct.
+You don't _need_ to point out that you agree with X or that Y is clearly correct.
-It's not about people, it's about finding the best solution.
+It's not about people, it's about _finding the best solution_.
 Add signal, not noise.

 ### 4. Accept decisions